fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 As described [here](https://github.com/facebook/react/issues/14769), the warning can be ignored.
 It is caused by an issue that shall be fixed in React version 16.9.0 that should be released in June/July.

-Warning can be silenced by adding the following code to file <i>src/setupTests.js</i>
+The warning can be silenced by adding the following code to <i>src/setupTests.js</i>

 ```js
 const originalError = console.error